-Annette graduated from Rice University in 1999, and is in the process of earning her Bachelors of Science in Nursing from WGU Texas.
+Annette graduated from Rice University in 1999, and earned her Bachelors of Science in Nursing from WGU Texas.
 Although new to the healthcare profession, Annette has always been passionate about helping others and providing care.
-Annette served as a Patient Advocate Volunteer (PAV) for the Fort Bend County Women’s Center and was also an EMT during her time at Rice.
-She is passionate about being able to live her Catholic faith as a healthcare provider and for fellowship with other Catholics in medicine.
+She is embraces being able to live her Catholic faith as a healthcare provider and for fellowship with other Catholics in the medical field.
 She and her family live in Sugar Land and are parishioners at St. Laurence Catholic Church.

 William Granberry, MD